Skip to content

 Expert Insights on Prenup Coverage

-Legal experts consistently advise that a well-drafted prenup should be comprehensive yet clear, addressing foreseeable financial scenarios.
+Legal experts consistently advise that a well-drafted prenup should be complete yet clear, addressing foreseeable financial scenarios.
 “The goal isn’t to create a document that predicts the future, but one that provides a clear framework for how financial decisions will be made and assets managed, regardless of what the future holds,” states Sarah Chen, a family law attorney with over 15 years of experience.
 This perspective highlights the preventative rather than adversarial nature of a prenup.

 Another insight is that prenups can be updated.
 While the agreement is made before marriage, couples can draft postnuptial agreements if their financial circumstances or marital dynamics change significantly.
 This flexibility allows the document to remain relevant throughout the marriage.
 The American Academy of Matrimonial Lawyers (AAML) notes that clarity on how future earnings or property acquired through joint effort during the marriage will be treated is a critical, often overlooked, element.